WEHI-Education/Workshop-IntroToHPC-Slurm/episodes/06-submit.md

   * Check script and command output
   * Evaluate your job

-In this episode we will focus on the first 4 steps.
+In this episode, we will focus on the first 4 steps.

 ### Preparing a job script